albertlatacz/albertlatacz/TEMPLATE.md

 Hands-on engineering lead with experience in building software systems that work.
 I help teams to deliver solid software with emphasis on lean and incremental approach, pragmatic programming principles and value delivery without compromising on quality.
 Check out [my website](https://www.albertlatacz.com) for more details.

-I have been recently passionate about mono-repositories and anything that improves developer experience.
-Co-founded [Monopolis](https://monopolis.cloud) – Internal Developer Portal SaaS, with a strong focus on automating best practices to improve developer, team and organisational productivity.
+I have been recently passionate about improving the developer experience.
+Founded Buildnote ([https://buildnote.io](https://buildnote.io)) – CI/CD pipeline observability and monitoring platform that bridges the gap between basic pipeline monitoring and expensive enterprise solutions, providing comprehensive pre-production visibility without complexity or integration barriers.

 Here are some stats on my GitHub career in the last **{{ ACCOUNT_AGE }}** years: